Welcome to the ultimate twin pregnancy guide for everyone pregnant with twins!

 However, once you are getting around 32 weeks or later, you will really start to notice how difficult and painful a twin pregnancy can be.
 Around 32 weeks, your belly will measure about the size of a full-term singleton pregnancy and you’ll start to wonder how you’re possibly going to make it all the way to 38 weeks!
 Just hang in there and take it one day at a time.

-What to expect pregnant with twins?
+What should I expect while I’m pregnant with twins?

 When you’re pregnant with twins, expect the unexpected.
 Educate yourself on the warning signs of preterm labor, the warning signs of preeclampsia, and read up as much as you can on what to do to prepare.
 Our expecting twins class (offered in NYC, Chicago, Houston, and online) is a great way to learn all you need to know to prepare for your twin delivery and bringing home your babies (we also offer an online breastfeeding twins class!)

-Are twins high risk pregnancies?
+Are twins always considered high risk pregnancies?

 Many twin pregnancies are considered high risk, but not all (some are considered “medium risk” if all is going well).
 Your doctor will advise if you need to see a high-risk doctor, often found in the Maternal Fetal Medicine unit of your best local hospital.